Newport News Police investigate after woman shot and killed, man injured

 The call came in shortly after 10 p.m.

-Officers arrived on scene to find the woman suffering from a gunshot wound.
+Officers arrived on scene to find the woman, identified as 47-year-old Janene Kellam, suffering from a gunshot wound.
 She was pronounced dead on scene.

-Police also found the man suffering from injuries that were not sustained from a firearm.
+Police also found a man suffering from injuries that were not sustained from a firearm.
 Medics took him to a local hospital for further treatment.

+A man, Robert Greene, was walking along the street.
+He told News 3 that he knew the victims and that the male victim was his brother.
+He said he also knew Kellam.

+"She was a good friend of mine," Greene said.
+"She was like a mother to me."

 There is currently no suspect information, and the investigation remains ongoing.